 Crosswalk Restoration Program

-The City of Kansas City annually repaints crosswalks in heavily traveled pedestrian areas (when the pavement is warm enough) and is rolling out a Crosswalk Restoration Program this spring for resident groups to have the option to regularly repaint crosswalks in their neighborhoods with city-provided materials.
+The City of Kansas City annually repaints crosswalks in heavily traveled pedestrian areas (when the pavement is warm enough) and has created a Crosswalk Restoration Program for resident groups to have the option to regularly repaint crosswalks in their neighborhoods with city-provided materials.
 Information on the program can be found on our Crosswalk Restoration Program page.

 For more information on crosswalks and other traffic operations, you can view this document: Traffic Operations Manual